Start My Answer

 Here is SoloSuit’s sample Answer to a Complaint in Georgia.

-Answer filing fees for Georgia
+Some Courts charge Answer filing fees in Georgia

 Some Georgia courts charge a filing fee for you to enter an Answer into the case.
 This fee is unique to every county and court, but usually courts that require electronic filing are the ones that charge the fees.
 In Georgia, the fee ranges from $14-$30.